Historic Sites of Manitoba: Brandon Winter Fair Building / Brandon Arena / No. 2 Manning Depot (Eleventh Street, Brandon)

 In 1944, the Manning Depot was decommissioned.
 All buildings were vacated by the end of May and staff were relocated to Swift Current (Saskatchewan).
 The BWFLA was paid $80,000 to renovate the building back to non-military uses.
 Around August 1947, the venue was reseated, expanding its capacity from 2,800 to 5,100, and an artificial ice plant was installed.
 It was officially opened on 5 December 1947 prior to a hockey game between the Brandon Wheat Kings and the Winnipeg Monarchs.

-The facility was later demolished and the site, near the Brandon Armoury, is now a parking lot adjacent to the headquarters of the Brandon Police Service.
+The facility was demolished in January 1970 and the site, near the Brandon Armoury, is now a parking lot adjacent to the headquarters of the Brandon Police Service.

 “May use Brandon Fair Buildings,” Winnipeg Tribune, 9 March 1940, page 23.